Travel Policies and Procedures

 Note: If reimbursement is requested from grant funds, additional restrictions and limitation may apply as stipulated by the grant.
 In such cases, refer to the terms and conditions of the grant.
 Federal regulations prohibit reimbursement of any expenditure for alcoholic beverages with federal funds.

+Per Diem reimbursement is available for College employees on international travel and for students in domestic programs in lieu of actual cost reimbursement for meal and incidental expenses.
 Receipts and detailed documentation are not required when requesting reimbursement of meals and incidentals using the per-diem option.
 The following apply using the meal and incidentals per-diem method of reimbursement:

 At the Program Director's discretion, students may receive a per diem rate for food.